jfix/lavazza-lcd-display/README.md

 # Lavazza LCD Display

+You know you want to watch it! https://www.youtube.com/watch?v=oce7Vgq1DH8

 A tiny web app that gets started when the Raspberry Pi boots up to display basic information about our coffee consumption.
 Is related to the dash-button project that adds coffee consumptions to the database.

 LCD display resolution is 480x320.